 They produce “Christmas tree syndrome.”
 Since current values are almost always at least a little higher or lower than the previous period’s values, every metric gets a “vs. previous period” flag beside it, creating a visually overwhelming wall of red and green indicators—even if everything is actually fine.
 Sometimes, dashboard creators will try to mitigate this by setting “don’t flag” ranges whereby metrics aren’t flagged if the “vs. previous period” value is, say, between -2% and +2%.
 While this would cut down on the number of flags on a dashboard, it doesn’t address any of the other limitations in this list, and it introduces other, new problems.
 For example, for some metrics, a change of -1.5% might actually be a big problem.

 They’re mostly “noise.”
 Consider the following seven-day sequence of “orders processed”:

 On any given day in this sequence, what does the “vs. previous day” value on that day actually tell users?
 Can they see when this metric requires attention, as opposed to when it’s simply experiencing normal day-to-day fluctuations that require no action?
 Or even whether the metric is generally trending up or down over time?
 The technical term for this type of non-information is “noise.”

-The next two posts in this series will list the drawbacks of the two other types of visual flags that I commonly see on dashboards: Single-threshold flags and Good/Satisfactory/Poor ranges.
-I’ll then introduce the four-threshold flags that I now recommend since this type of visual flag doesn’t have any of the drawbacks or limitations that I list for the three common types.
+The next three posts in this series will list the drawbacks of the three other types of visual flags that I commonly see on dashboards: Single-threshold flags, % Deviation from Target flags, and Good/Satisfactory/Poor ranges.
+I’ll then introduce the four-threshold flags that I now recommend since this type of visual flag doesn’t have any of the drawbacks or limitations that I list for the four common types.
 I'll conclude the series with a post on useful statistics for setting visual flag thresholds automatically.